For more than a century, Canmore was one of the largest coal mining towns in Southern Alberta. At least ten mines operated in the immediate town area.

 - Canmore Undermining Exemption from Liability Regulation

-Canmore Undermining Review Regulation (AR 34/2020) was updated by the Province and came into effect on April 1, 2020.
-The regulation replaces Canmore Undermining Review Regulation (AR 114/97).
+Canmore Undermining Review Regulation (Alberta Regulation 34/2020) was updated by the Province and came into effect on April 1, 2020.
+The regulation replaces Canmore Undermining Review Regulation (Alberta Regulation 114/97).
 TSMV has worked closely with the Town of Canmore and the Government of Alberta since 2017 on updating one of the province’s three undermining regulations.
 These amended guidelines now provide better direction and more clarity on processes for the Province, Town of Canmore, homeowners and TSMV.
 It also acknowledges the extensive work that has been done over the decades with respect to public safety for developments over undermined lands.
 Since 1997, the Alberta Government has required that professional engineering standards be used to both do the detailed assessment and mitigation work, and to provide a third-party review by an independent qualified professional engineer.
 This requirement continues.

 Undermining: Frequently Asked Questions